-Many small businesses that have been thrust unceremoniously into financial problems have had to utilize non-traditional business loans as well as business credit.
+Many small businesses thrust unceremoniously into financial problems have utilized non-traditional business loans and business credit.

 While these sources may not be ideal for every type of business, they are viable options that will keep your business moving in the right direction.

 The following options can also be explored if you are unqualified for a bank loan or bank line of credit:

 Invoice financing – or purchase order financing – follow the old factoring practice.
 However, it is a bit different because it goes one step further.

 They undertake the order of the buyers of the company’s products.
 They also pay for the product’s manufacturing and then take their cut while allowing the company to take the rest of the proceeds.